rpj/spring83/README.md

   * `SPRING83_FQDN`: your fully-qualified domain name (no protocol scheme, e.g. `0l0.lol`)
   * `SPRING83_CONTACT_ADDR`: a contact email address for your site

+#### POST endpoint

+This server implements an extension to the (current) protocol: `POST /key`.

+Accepting exactly the same body & header set as `PUT /key` (plus an additional optional header, detailed below), this endpoint will minify the board & auto-shorten any HTTP(S) links it finds, returning the resulting document to be re-signed and `PUT` normally by the user in possesion of the private key matching `key`.
+It does not modify anything server-side, only transforming and returning the original request body.

+Either (or both, though what's the point of that) behaviors can be disabled via the `Spring-Shortener-Disable` header, a comma-separated list of behavior to disable.
+The values for these are: `shorten-links`, and `minify`.
+Additionally, the value `shorten-board-links` can be included to disable shortening links to other Springboards, ensuring they can render inline as expected in clients such as [the Follower Sentinel](https://followersentinel.com/).

 ## Tools

 ### `putnew`

 ```
-To put a single board: /home/ubuntu/spring83/putnew host privKeyHex htmlFile
+To put a single board:    putnew host privKeyHex htmlFile
-To put path of boards: /home/ubuntu/spring83/putnew boardPath hostsCommaSeperated
+To put a path of boards:  putnew boardPath hostsCommaSeperated

-Boards will be minified by default.
-Pass --no-minify to disable this.
+Boards will be minified & have HTTP(S) links shortened by default (except Springboard links).
+Pass --no-minify and/or --no-shorten to disable these behaviors.
+To also shorten Springboard links, pass --shortenBoardLinks true
 ```

 Available on [Docker Hub as `0l0lol/putnew`](https://hub.docker.com/r/0l0lol/putnew/tags) to